i05nagai/memorandum/language/english.md

     * your car is about to be towed
 * xerox
     * Why are you xeroxing a passport?
+* ingenuity
+    * skill at inventing things and thinking of new ideas
+* translate
+    * You will also need to be able to articualte how those skills can translate into value in the position you are interviewing for

 ## Sentence
 * What have you been up to?